On B List of Movie Reviews

 BStrang

-The torture is watching Tony Curtis to speak utter nonsense for half an hour which goes nowhere.
+The torture is watching Tony Curtis speak utter nonsense for half an hour which goes nowhere.
 That kind of stuff belongs in an improv workshop at some actor studio.
 Henry Fonda adds no value to the story, and George Kennedy doesn't do much, either.
-It'll be easier if the cast is replaced with lesser known actors because the all-star treatment makes no difference.
+It would be easier if the cast was replaced with lesser known actors because the all-star treatment proved to be no difference.

-Obviously, nobody read Gerold Frank's book since the material has been made up.
+Obviously, the material has been made up because nobody read Gerold Frank's book.
 Hence, lots of factual information including the measuring man ploy are missing.
-Of what I saw, the most ridiculous part, apart from the multiple personality disorder crap and the whole confession thing, is Hurkos as the omniscient psychic when he was in fact a certified fraud.
+Of what I saw, the most ridiculous part, apart from the multiple personality disorder crap and the whole confession thing, is Hurkos as the omniscient psychic when he was, in fact, a certified fraud.

-All in all, The Boston Strangler is a disappointing picture with a lot of made-up stuff.
+All in all, The Boston Strangler is a disappointing picture with a lot of crap.